About the Festival

 Named "No. 1 unmissable event" by BBC Music Magazine, OCMF has grown into one of the UK's most beloved chamber music festivals, captivating audiences with the extraordinary combination of virtuosic performance and Oxford's unique cultural atmosphere.

-In 2026 the festival celebrates its 26th anniversary, under the theme New Worlds — a musical journey exploring rhythms, roots, harmony and resonance from the New World.
+In 2026, the festival celebrates its 26th season with the theme New Worlds — a musical journey exploring rhythms, roots, harmony, and resonance from the New World.

 26th Anniversary Edition